Off To Tokyo!… As A Visitor

 Patrons waiting for up to two hours for Nakiryu’s famous ramen.
 Minamiotsuka, Toshima-ku, Tokyo

 When going to Nakiryu, order the Tantanmen.
 The shoyu, like the tantanmen, was well-crafted and balanced, yet didn’t leave me feeling as satisfied as the tantanmen did twice previously.
-However, Juliette later said “if I had a piece of bread, I would’ve left that bowl clean.”
+However, she later said “if I had a piece of bread, I would’ve left that bowl clean.”

 So was it worth waiting two hours, even during pandemic times?
 I would say “yes, and French person approved!”